mr150/mlut/docs/homepage.md

 - Core - all that can be used at any project.
 This layer contains BEM blocks, CSS utilities and simple optional scripts.
 - Modules - themes, utilities sets and scripts, that can be reused in different projects.

-In most projects, you will probably need to add another “design” layer that will be specific to your interface.
+In most projects, you will probably need to add another "design" layer that will be specific to your interface.
 It may contain any styles and scripts.

 ### Tools ###
 Sass tools include: